klusta-team/example/README.md

 The **KlustaSuite** is an open source spike sorting software suite designed for extracellular recordings obtained with large multielelectrode arrays (with hundreds of channels).
-It is developed by Cyrille Rossant, Shabnam Kadir, Dan Goodman, Max Hunter from the CortexLab at University College London, directed by Kenneth Harris and Matteo Carandini.

-## Overview

 The KlustaSuite contains three programs: